dozylynx/meta-argo/README.md

 #### Configure bblayers.conf

-Locate `conf/bblayers.conf`, and edit the file contents:
+Locate `conf/bblayers.conf`, and edit the file contents - update `{YOUR FILESYSTEM PATH HERE}` for your development environment:

 ```
 # POKY_BBLAYERS_CONF_VERSION is increased each time build/conf/bblayers.conf
 # changes incompatibly